rogierlommers/greedy/readme.md

 - [?] extract serverlocation from header (find out if host starts with www?)
 - [x] use [GeertJohan/go.rice](https://github.com/GeertJohan/go.rice) to add static files to binary
 - [x] implement [inconshreveable/log15](https://github.com/inconshreveable/log15) as logger, replacing glog
+- [ ] implement github's releases feature and add versions for all platforms
 - [ ] some kind of authentication
 - [ ] finish cleanup routine
 - [ ] create Dockerfile